-I'm back to low carb and developing new recipes to make it easier to stick with.
-I find I just plain feel great when I eat lower carb, and I definitely have better progress with weight loss when I eat this way.
-It can be a challenge to stick with, but with a little creativity it's a piece of cake...
+I'm back to low carb, keto to be specific, and developing new recipes to make it easier to stick with.
+I find I just plain feel great when I eat ketogenic, and I definitely have better progress with weight loss when I eat this way.
+It can be a challenge to stick with, but with a little creativity, it's a piece of cake...

 Low carb pancake that is.